-Luckily, attracting cardinals is simple and straightforward.
+Luckily, attracting cardinals is simple.

 In my opinion, the BEST thing you can do to attract cardinals is to feed them their favorite foods!
 If you can provide a reliable and endless supply of delicious food, why wouldn’t they keep coming back again and again?

 Look at the picture of a cardinal’s beak below.
 Pay close attention to its design.
 What do you think their beaks are specialized to eat?

 If you said cracking open shells to eat the seed inside, then you are correct!
 Their beaks provide the necessary power and leverage to open up a wide variety of thick and hard seed husks.

 So it should come as no surprise that the best foods you can use to attract cardinals are seeds and nuts.
 Here are the BEST options:

 There are three different varieties of sunflower you can purchase to feed cardinals: